Kir-Antipov/smart-recipes/README.md

 ]
 ```

-And here goes one last thing.
-If an array contains only one object, the `Smart Recipes` mod allows you to omit its declaration!
-So here's the final result:
+Finally, if an array contains only one object, the `Smart Recipes` mod allows you to omit its declaration.
+Here's the final result:

 ```jsonc
 "smart_recipes:conditions": {